blockterms/lit/README.rst

 -----

-Bit is Python's `fastest <https://ofek.github.io/bit/guide/intro.html#why-bit>`_ Bitcoin library and was designed from the beginning to feel intuitive, be effortless to use, and have readable source code.
+Lit is Python's `fastest <https://ofek.github.io/bit/guide/intro.html#why-bit>`_ Litecoin Library based on Bit, a Bitcoin library that was designed from the beginning to feel intuitive, be effortless to use, and have readable source code.
 It is heavily inspired by `Requests <https://github.com/kennethreitz/requests>`_ and `Keras <https://github.com/fchollet/keras>`_.

-**Bit is so easy to use, in fact, you can do this:**
+**Lit is so easy to use, in fact, you can do this:**

 .. code-block:: python